AckerlyXu/heima/articles/best-practices-monitoring.md

 The section [Instrumenting an application](#instrumenting-an-application) contains more guidance on the information that you should capture.
 But you can use a variety of strategies to gather this information:

 - **Application/system monitoring**.
 This strategy uses internal sources within the application, application frameworks, operating system, and infrastructure.
 The application code can generate its own monitoring data at notable points during the lifecycle of a client request.
 The application can include tracing statements that might be selectively enabled or disabled as circumstances dictate.
 It might also be possible to inject diagnostics dynamically by using a diagnostics framework.
 These frameworks typically provide plug-ins that can attach to various instrumentation points in your code and capture trace data at these points.

     Additionally, your code and/or the underlying infrastructure might raise events at critical points.
 Monitoring agents that are configured to listen for these events can record the event information.
 - **Real user monitoring**.
 This approach records the interactions between a user and the application and observes the flow of each request and response.
 This information can have a two-fold purpose: it can be used for metering usage by each user, and it can be used to determine whether users are receiving a suitable quality of service (for example, fast response times, low latency, and minimal errors).
 You can use the captured data to identify areas of concern where failures occur most often.
 You can also use the data to identify elements where the system slows down, possibly due to hotspots in the application or some other form of bottleneck.
 If you implement this approach carefully, it might be possible to reconstruct users' flows through the application for debugging and testing purposes.

+    > [!IMPORTANT]
-	> [AZURE.IMPORTANT] You should consider the data that's captured by monitoring real users to be highly sensitive because it might include confidential material.
+    > You should consider the data that's captured by monitoring real users to be highly sensitive because it might include confidential material.
 If you save captured data, store it securely.
 If you want to use the data for performance monitoring or debugging purposes, strip out all personally identifiable information first.

 - **Synthetic user monitoring**.
 In this approach, you write your own test client that simulates a user and performs a configurable but typical series of operations.
 You can track the performance of the test client to help determine the state of the system.
 You can also use multiple instances of the test client as part of a load-testing operation to establish how the system responds under stress, and what sort of monitoring output is generated under these conditions.

+    > [!NOTE]
-	> [AZURE.NOTE] You can implement real and synthetic user monitoring by including code that traces and times the execution of method calls and other critical parts of an application.
+    > You can implement real and synthetic user monitoring by including code that traces and times the execution of method calls and other critical parts of an application.

 - **Profiling**.
 This approach is primarily targeted at monitoring and improving application performance.
 Rather than operating at the functional level of real and synthetic user monitoring, it captures lower-level information as the application runs.
 You can implement profiling by using periodic sampling of the execution state of an application (determining which piece of code that the application is running at a given point in time).
 You can also use instrumentation that inserts probes into the code at important junctures (such as the start and end of a method call) and records which methods were invoked, at what time, and how long each call took.
 You can then analyze this data to determine which parts of the application might cause performance problems.
 - **Endpoint monitoring**.
 This technique uses one or more diagnostic endpoints that the application exposes specifically to enable monitoring.
 An endpoint provides a pathway into the application code and can return information about the health of the system.
 Different endpoints can focus on various aspects of the functionality.
 You can write your own diagnostics client that sends periodic requests to these endpoints and assimilate the responses.
 This approach is described more in [Health Endpoint Monitoring Pattern](https://msdn.microsoft.com/zh-cn/library/dn589789.aspx) on the Microsoft website.